Dgollogly13/ml_earthquakes_to_tsunamis/README.md

 # Classifying Art Styles with Machine Learning

 Our team sought to analyze the effectiveness of three machine learning libraries for image classification.
-Our goal was to compare the differences in classification accuracy among the three models we created versus a pre-trained model called “Image Net”.
+Our goal was to compare the differences in classification accuracy among the three models we created versus a pre-trained model called “Mobile Net”.
 The images used in the classification were art datasets from five distinct styles, or genres, of artwork.

 ## Getting Started